Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 You see a doctor and have some tests before taking part.
 These tests include:

 You see the trial team every week, for 2 months.
-You have blood tests, a physical examination and a heart trace each time you see them.
-You then see the trial team every 4 weeks.
+You see the team once a month after that.
+You have blood tests and a check up each time.

 You have a CT scan or MRI scan every 8 weeks for up to 6 months.
 You then have a CT scan or MRI scan every 3 months.
 This continues for as long as the treatment is helping you and the side effects aren’t too bad.